hovancik/stretchly/README.md

 <img src="skip.png" height="340">

-Clicking on *Stretchly* icon in your tray area will show information about current status of breaks and provide menu items with extra functionality or link to the Preferences.
+Clicking on *Stretchly* icon in your tray area will show information about current status of breaks, provide menu items with extra functionality, and link to the Preferences.

 <img src="tray.png" height="140">